 On May 9, 2011, we entered into a credit agreement providing for a revolving line of credit, which we refer to as the Credit Facility.
 Initial committed funding under the Credit Facility is \$50.0 million.
 The Facility has an accordion feature which allows for an increase in the total loan size up to \$90.0 million.
 However, if we are unable to meet the terms of the accordion feature, we will be unable to expand the facility and thus will continue to have limited availability to finance new investments under our line of credit.
-The Credit Facility matures on May 8, 2014, with two one-year extension options bringing the total potential commitment and funding period to five years from the time we closed on the Credit Facility.
+The Credit Facility matures on May 8, 2014, with two one-year extension options bringing the total potential commitment and funding period to five years from closing.
 If the facility is not renewed or extended, all principal and interest will be due and payable.